JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

    The Main Tab

 The QM/MM program can be chosen from the dropdown list.
-The current list of packages supported are: Abinit, Castep, Crystal, Experiment, Gulp, Phonopy - Vasp, Quantum Espresso and Vasp.
+The current list of packages supported are: Abinit, Castep, Crystal, Experiment, Gulp, Phonopy - Vasp, Quantum Espresso, Vasp and PDGui.
 The output file name can be provided in the text box below it, or it can be specified using the `File manager` button.
 In addition to input files from QM/MM programs the program can read Python script files written by PDGui.
 These should have a '.py' extension.
 The *Experimental* file format allows the user to provide their own specification of a dielectric medium, where a code other than that catered for by the program has been used.
-The file format is described in full in the section: :ref:`experimental-file-format`
+The file format is described in full in the section: :ref:`experimental-file-format` The *PDGui* option allows the user to select a scripting file from the interface.

 If an Excel spreadsheet file name given, it must have the extensions .xlsx.
 The spreadsheet is written when the `Save results` button is pressed.